shanayw22/hand_detection/README.md

-# Mini-project-3: Real-time Sign Language Detection Application
+# Real-time Sign Language Detection Application

-**Goal**: Develop a real-time application that detects and interprets sign language digits using a combination of object detection and classification models.
+Develop a real-time application that detects and interprets sign language digits using a combination of object detection and classification models.
 The project will involve building a pipeline that detects hands in video frames and classifies the detected hand gestures into sign language digits.

 ## Project Summary